 In addition to traditional Network Policies, Snowflake now supports Network Rules.
 Network Rules go beyond IP addresses and can also control access by VPC endpoint ID, Private Link ID, or hostname.
 You attach a Network Rule to a Network Policy to use it.

--- Network Rule の作成(VPCエンドポイントベース)
+-- Create a Network Rule (VPC endpoint based)

 CREATE NETWORK RULE vpc_rule